cseanburns/semantic_web_development/src/2b-section-elements.md

 With this section and the last, we now have created the head of our web document, which contains the document's metadata, and a basic outline of our web document using the section elements listed on this page.
-Putting it together and using only those HTML elements covered so far, we might have something like below that gets me started on a web page about Linux systems administration.
+Putting it together and using only those HTML elements covered so far, we might have something below: a starting web document about Linux systems administration.
 Note that I've commented out the line with the `<base>` element since I don't yet have a domain name for this content.

 ```